ccie18643/PyTCP/README.md

 ![Sample PyTCP log output](https://github.com/ccie18643/PyTCP/blob/master/docs/images/ip_arp_probe_04.png)

-#### ARP resolution and handling ping packets
+#### ARP resolution and handling ping packets.
- - host 192.168.9.20 tries to ping the stack, to be able to do it it first sends ARP Request packet to find out stack's MAC address
+ - Host 192.168.9.20 tries to ping the stack.
+To be able to do it, it first sends an ARP Request packet to find out the stack's MAC address.
- - stack responds by sending ARP Reply packet (stack doesn't need to send out its own request since it already made note of the host's MAC from host's request)
+ - Stack responds by sending an ARP Reply packet (stack doesn't need to send out its request since it already made a note of the host's MAC from the host's request).
- - hosts sends ping packets, stack responds to them
+ - Host sends ping packets, and stack responds to them.

 ![Sample PyTCP log output](https://github.com/ccie18643/PyTCP/blob/master/docs/images/arp_ping_01.png)
 ![Sample PyTCP log output](https://github.com/ccie18643/PyTCP/blob/master/docs/images/arp_ping_02.png)

-#### IP fragmentation
+#### IP fragmentation.
- - host sends 4Kb UDP datagram using three fragmented IP packet (three fragments)
+ - Host sends 4Kb UDP datagram using three fragmented IP packets (three fragments).
- - stack receives packets and assembles them into single piece, then passes it (via UDP protocol handler and UDP Socket) to UDO Echo service
+ - Stack receives packets and assembles them into a single piece, then passes it (via UDP protocol handler and UDP Socket) to UDO Echo service.
- - UDP Echo service picks data up and puts it back into UDP Socket
+ - UDP Echo service picks data up and puts it back into UDP Socket.
- - UDP datagram is being passed to IP protocol handler which creates IP packet and after checking that it exceedes link MTU fragments it into three separate IP packets
+ - UDP datagram is passed to the IP protocol handler, which creates an IP packet, and after checking that it exceeds the link, MTU fragments it into three separate IP packets.
- - IP packets are being encapsulated in Ethernet frames and put on TX ring
+ - IP packets are encapsulated in Ethernet frames and put on a TX ring.

 ![Sample PyTCP log output](https://github.com/ccie18643/PyTCP/blob/master/docs/images/ip_udp_frag_01.png)
 ![Sample PyTCP log output](https://github.com/ccie18643/PyTCP/blob/master/docs/images/ip_udp_frag_02.png)